-Rainfall Variability in the Central Plain Zone of Uttar Pradesh.
+Rainfall Variability in the Central Plain Zone of Uttar Pradesh, India.

 ABSTRACT

-Aims: To assess the long-term variability and trends in monsoonal rainfall over the Central Plain Zone of Uttar Pradesh, focusing on its implications for agricultural sustainability.
-The study specifically examined annual, seasonal, and decadal rainfall patterns in the key districts of Kanpur and Lucknow over a 50-year period (1975–2024).

-Study design: Retrospective climatological data analysis using statistical and trend detection methods.

-Place and Duration of Study: Agro-Meteorological Research conducted using historical rainfall data from the India Meteorological Department (IMD) and Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, covering the period from 1975 to 2024.

-Methodology: Monthly and annual rainfall data for the districts of Kanpur and Lucknow were collected for a 50-year span (1975–2024).
+The main objective of the study was to assess the long-term variability and trends in monsoonal rainfall over the Central Plain Zone of Uttar Pradesh, focusing on its implications for agricultural sustainability.
+The study specifically examined annual, seasonal, and decadal rainfall patterns in the key districts of Kanpur and Lucknow over a 50-year period (1975–2024).Retrospective climatological data analysis using statistical and trend detection methods were employed Agro-Meteorological Research conducted using historical rainfall data from the India Meteorological Department (IMD) and Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, covering the period from 1975 to 2024.
+Monthly and annual rainfall data for the districts of Kanpur and Lucknow were collected for a 50-year span (1975–2024).
 Statistical analyses included calculation of mean rainfall, identification of wettest and driest years, and decadal trend assessments.
 Linear regression and the Mann-Kendall trend test were employed to detect significant trends and variability in rainfall.
 Annual, seasonal (June–September), and decadal variability were analyzed to identify fluctuations and long-term patterns.

-Results: Kanpur recorded a mean annual rainfall of 897.90 mm, with the highest in 1980 (1982.3 mm) and the lowest in 1979 (451.8 mm).
+Kanpur recorded a mean annual rainfall of 897.90 mm, with the highest in 1980 (1982.3 mm) and the lowest in 1979 (451.8 mm).
 Lucknow recorded a mean of 881.21 mm, with 1980 being the wettest year (1721.5 mm) and 1987 the driest (490.7 mm).
 Significant inter-annual and decadal variability was observed in both districts.
 Trend analysis revealed a slow but consistent decline in annual rainfall over time, although intermittent recovery phases were noted.
 These results highlight an increasing unpredictability in monsoonal behavior, potentially affecting the region’s rainfed agriculture.

-Conclusion: The Central Plain Zone of Uttar Pradesh is experiencing gradual but significant changes in rainfall patterns.
+The Central Plain Zone of Uttar Pradesh is experiencing gradual but significant changes in rainfall patterns.
 The declining trend and increased variability of monsoonal rainfall pose serious concerns for sustainable agriculture, emphasizing the need for adaptive planning and improved water resource management.

-Keyword: Rainfall, Variability, Rainfed, Monsoonal behavior and Central Plain Zone
+Keyword: Rainfall, Variability, Rain-fed, Monsoonal behavior and Central Plain Zone

 Introduction